sagemath/trac_to_gh/Issue 2161.md

 # Issue 2161: [with patch] some speed improvements for mpolynomials over ZZ

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2161

 Original creator: jbmohler